scott-fuhrmann/Cybersecurity-Project-1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- 10.0.0.5 (Web-1)
+- 10.0.0.6 (Web-2)
+- 10.0.0.7 (Web-3)

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeat
+- Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat collects and organises log files from the machines being monitored.
+An example of the logging performed is file system information to identify any files that have been changed and when the change occurred.
+- Metricbeat collects metrics on the machines being monitored and the services running on those machines.
+An example of the metrics taken are CPU and memory utilisation.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
+- Copy the `install-elk.yml` file to /etc/ansible/files.
+- Copy the `filebeat-playbook.yml` file to /etc/ansible/files.
-- Copy the _____ file to _____.
+- Copy the `metricbeat-playbook.yml` file to /etc/ansible/files.
-- Update the _____ file to include...
+- Update the /etc/ansible/hosts file to include the IP address for the Server
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_